maxim-top/im.gitbook/en/quick-start/how-to-deploy-private-cloud.md

 ## Profile

-One-click installation makes Maximtop Proprietary Cloud worry-free and efficient.
+One-click installation makes Lanying IM Proprietary Cloud worry-free and efficient.
 With Private Cloud, you can complete control over your data and services, and access to all services unlimitedly.

-With cutting-edge container technology, all Maximtop services have completed Cloud-native transformation, commit to smooth, stable and reliable operation of bare-metal servers, private cloud platforms, and other on-premise container platforms.
+With cutting-edge container technology, all Lanying IM services have completed Cloud-native transformation, commit to smooth, stable and reliable operation of bare-metal servers, private cloud platforms, and other on-premise container platforms.

-Maximtop Private Deployment provides two deployment modes: Single server version and cluster version.
+Lanying IM Private Deployment provides two deployment modes: Single server version and cluster version.
 3 operates, 10 minutes to setup, the Console provides a concise state monitoring page for controlling system running state in real-time.

 ## Create application

-[Login Console](https://console.maximtop.com) Click to create application.
+[Login Console](https://console.lanyingim.com) Click to create application.
 Your application will use Free Edition package by default, or can be upgraded to Business Edition.

 ![Create application](../assets/1-1.create_app.png)